Fitzy1293/fitzwriter/README.md

 ## See changes in the browser on save

-Right now it is setup to handle reloading on save, in Firefox.
+Right now it is set up to handle reloading on save, in Firefox.

 - You can launch a basic HTTP server with python.